Chronology

 front view handmade Oregon acoustic five string bluegrass fiddle

-Front view, showing Douglas Fir top and Evah Pirazzi strings.
+Front view, showing Douglas Fir top and Evah Pirazzi strings

 side view handmade Oregon acoustic bluegrass 5-string fiddle

-Side view, showing heavily flamed maple ribs.
+Side view, showing heavily flamed maple ribs

 back view of handmade Oregon acoustic bluegrass five string fiddle

-Back view: heavily flamed maple and purfling weaves.
+Back view: heavily flamed maple and purfling weaves

 five-string acoustic handmade bluegrass fiddle scroll by Chet Bishop in Oregon

-Scroll and neck.
+Scroll and neck

 Five-String Instrument #11: Oliver Five String Fiddle (SOLD)

-A customer called and asked for a five string fiddle.
-He really wasn’t interested in the ones I had in stock, so ultimately, I made this one for him from maple left over from the Five-String Double Bass built just before it.
-I had used Big Leaf Maple from just outside the Treble C-bout on the bass for the back and neck of this fiddle.
+I used Big Leaf Maple from just outside the Treble C-bout on the bass for the back and neck of this fiddle.
 With the Sitka Spruce front plate, the fiddle plays with a big voice: very clear and very well-balanced across all five strings.
+The customer is very pleased with his fiddle.

 2020 handmade acoustic five string bluegrass fiddle made in Oregon by Chet Bishop